 You can grow it in a small pot and hang it on the wall as it is a type of indoor plant that needs the least maintenance.
 However, overwatered staghorn fern is one of the major causes of its death and fern turning yellow or brown.

 Read this article to find out how you can identify overwatered staghorn fern and ways to fix the issue.
+If you have specifically a Blue Star Fern, check our detailed guide.

 - What Are the Problems of Overwatered Staghorn Fern?